apicco/trajectory_alignment/_wiki/Averaging-trajectories.md

-Trajectories that describe the spatio-temporal properties of an event can be aligned in space and in time together to estimate what is their average behaviour.
+Trajectories of events whose dynamics are regular can be aligned in space and in time together and averaged to estimate what is their average behaviour and the variability between the different events.
-The trajectories must obey to some important prerequisites, which are essential:
+To be aligned and averaged, the trajectories must obey to some important prerequisites, which are essential:
 * The event that the trajecotories describe must be homogeneous.
 Trajectories describing heterogeneous events cannot be obviously averaged together.
 * All the trajectories must share the same spatial and temporal units.
 It is not possible to align trajectories whose frames are spaced by different time intervals.
 * Trajectories need to describe an event that moves in a clear direction.
 Unmotile events cannot be reliably aligned in space.